Shado (comics): The New 52

 In 2011, DC relaunched and revamped its properties as part of its The New 52 publishing event.
 Green Arrow was one of several titles to receive a substantial overhaul, jettisoning much of its old continuity and depicting the adventures of a younger and less experienced Oliver Queen.
 Shado first appears in Green Arrow (vol. 5) #21 (2013), where she is discovered in Vlatlava by Oliver Queen, in the custody of Count Vertigo.
 She instantly recognizes Oliver by sight as Robert Queen's son.
 Oliver encounters her on a mission to find Robert Queen's killer, Komodo.
 She reveals to Oliver that she and his father were lovers and that together they had a daughter, Emiko, the young archer who travels at Komodo's side.
 In the conclusion of the "Broken" arc, Emiko later rejects Shado and Robert as parents, and chooses to be a pupil of Oliver's instead; she lives with Oliver and trains as his apprentice from thereon.
 However, in Green Arrow (vol. 6) #1 (2016), following DC Rebirth, Emiko betrays Oliver by riddling him with arrows alongside her mother in an apparent assassination attempt.
 She later appears to show some guilt and apprehension about her mother's plans.

-In Secret Origins #3, a woman matching Shado's description is seen training Kate Kane, though it's not revealed if it is truly her.
+In Secret Origins #3, a woman matching Shado's description is seen training Kate Kane, though it is not revealed if it is truly her.